Classical Baptist Press

 SCHOOL OF WORKERS

-"Vision philosophy is like a rye seed, which we will grow into a tree and produce more seeds."
+The organization’s vision philosophy is likened to a rye seed, which, when nurtured, grows into a tree and produces more seeds.